lineality/Online_Voting_Using_One_Time_Pads/README.md

 Step 9: (Encrypt the Completed-Ballot)
 Q: if an anonymized blockchain system is used, is there a need to encrypt the submitted ballot?

-Step 10: (voter Submit encrypted-ballot over network)
+Step 10: (Voter Submit encrypted-ballot over network)
 Q: recommended methods?
 some kind of MFA or blockchain ledger system?